KengMakLoey/frontend/README.md

 # frontend
-A repository for frontend development of Nakornping Q by KengMakLoey Team
+Frontend development of Nakornping Q project by KengMakLoey Team, a prototype queueing system for Nakornping Hospital.